jonghyeonk/KB-Contextualization/README.md

 (ii) implementing "python run_experiments.py --log 'sepsis_cases_1.csv' --train".
 Here, the option '--train' is only for training a model and, otherwise, you can select one among ['--train', '--evaluation' (for evaluation), '--full_run' (for both)].

-In addition, an option 'weight' can allow you to configure the weight (importance) of BK in evaluation stage, e.g., "python run_experiments.py --log 'sepsis_cases_1.csv' --evaluation --weight '0'" .
+In addition, an option 'weight' can allow you to configure the weight (importance) of BK in evaluation stage, e.g., "python run_experiments.py --log 'sepsis_cases_1.csv' --evaluation --weight '0.8'", otherwise, the default weight '0' will be applied.

 If you want to run the script using tools like Pycharm or VScode, in line 62-64 in 'run_experiments.py', you can configure (1) only training by setting 'default = True' in line 62, or (2) only evaluation by setting 'default = True' in line 63, or (3) both by setting 'default = True' in line 64.